Johnny Pearson: In the United States

 In the United States, Pearson's best-known composition is "Heavy Action", originally used as the theme to the BBC sports show Superstars, and subsequently adopted by ABC's Monday Night Football (the NFL's weekly nationally televised showcase) and the SFM Holiday Network.
 In 1989, Edd Kalehoff composed and recorded a new arrangement of this music for later seasons of Monday Night Football.
-His piece "Graveyard" was used in The Ren and Stimpy Show and SpongeBob SquarePants, and his piece "Mini Walking" was used on Sesame Street as the score for the animated story segment Nancy the Nannygoat by Tee Collins and part of the score for Bill Cosby's Aesop's Fables animated special from Filmation.
+From the 2018 NFL season onwards, ESPN brought back the original Pearson arrangement of "Heavy Action" as the main theme for Monday Night Football.
+Pearson's piece "Graveyard" was used in The Ren and Stimpy Show and SpongeBob SquarePants, and his piece "Mini Walking" was used on Sesame Street as the score for the animated story segment Nancy the Nannygoat by Tee Collins and part of the score for Bill Cosby's Aesop's Fables animated special from Filmation.
 NFL Films has used many of his other compositions for its Super Bowl and other highlight films.

-Pearson's "Power Drive" was known in the U.S. and Canada for use in some episodes of the 1967-70 cartoon series Spider-Man, as well as being the theme for Los Angeles station KNXT/KCBS-TV's afternoon movie series The Early Show for much of the 1970s and into the 1980s, as well as for their Saturday night movie show The Fabulous 52 from the late 1960s until the end of its run in 1974.
+Pearson's "Power Drive," composed in 1967, was known in the U.S. and Canada for use in some episodes of the 1967-70 cartoon series Spider-Man, as well as being the theme for Los Angeles station KNXT/KCBS-TV's afternoon movie series The Early Show for much of the 1970s and into the 1980s, as well as for their Saturday night movie show The Fabulous 52 from the late 1960s until the end of its run in 1974.
 "Power Drive" and "Evening Sky," among others, were also used as background music by NFL Films.

 In Australia

 In Australia, his best-known library music piece was "Power Drive," which was used as the theme for the 1969-75 police drama Division 4.
 Some of Johnny Pearson's library music was also used as background scene music for the Ten Network series, Prisoner.
 Also during late 2011, another Johnny Pearson track, And a Very Good Morning to You, from 1970, was used as a piece of background music, on the Nine Network series, Underbelly.
 The track "Sleepy Shores" was also used as incidental music in some of the courting scenes from the 1970s ABC TV drama series, Certain Women.
+Alternative rock band TISM sampled "Power Drive" in their 1998 single "Thunderbirds are Coming Out".